-- interface not easy to understand
+- Interface is not easy to understand

 Restoring From a Backup

-If you’re using a WordPress backup plugin, restoring your WordPress site is usually as simple as clicking a button to download and restore your site.
+If you’re using a WordPress backup plugin, restoring your WordPress site is as simple as clicking a button to download and restore your site.

 Restoring WordPress Backups Using Duplicator

 I’ll show you how simple it is to recover a WordPress website from backup with the Duplicator Pro plugin.
-As previously said, the backup files are made up of two files: a PHP file and an archive file (ZIP).
+As previously said, the backup files are made up of a PHP file and an archive file (ZIP).

 The PHP file ends with the extension.
 PHP and has the word installer in it.
 Usually, the file has a very long file name.
 The same is for the archive file.

 The installation of Duplicator Pro begins with a wizard that will walk you through the process.
 You need to enter the database name, user, and password.
-Click the ‘verify’ button, and Duplicator Pro will quick check.
+Click the ‘verify’ button, and Duplicator Pro will quickly check.
 If everything is okay, you can continue, and Duplicator Pro will install WordPress from the backup.